uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 | Alignment Versine (Right) (mm)|  -0.043 | -51.756 | -0.005 |38.235 |2.575|
 | Level Versine (Right) (mm) |  -0.003 | -11.951 | 0.039|11.808 |1.348|

-**Table 2**: Statistical analysis of the parameters for the Ostra-Karsta line, measurement date 02/08/2022.

 It can be observed that the mean and median values are close to 0, which is in accordance with the concept of a railway track having localised imperfections but being smooth on a more global scale.
 The standard deviation gives some insight as to how the data tends to vary throughout, compared to the generally low mean values.